Skip to main content

 Materials for Final Examinations

-2. If an instructor will not be present at the Final Examination, a Final Examination Detail Form must be completed and communicated to the invigilators on the day of the Final Examination.
+- If an instructor is not present at the Final Examination, a Final Examination Detail Form must be completed and communicated to the invigilators on the day of the Final Examination.

-2. Any other electronic devices, unless explicitly permitted by the course instructor, are not permitted at the examination desk.
-Unpermitted electronic devices should be muted and left with personal belongs at the front of the examination room.
+- Any other electronic devices, unless explicitly permitted by the course instructor or present for the sole purpose of providing digital identification are not permitted at the examination desk.
+Unpermitted electronic devices should be turned off and left with personal belongings at the front of the examination room.

 Violations of Procedures for Final Examination Administration